 Unexpected medical expenses pose a significant threat to your finances.
 To mitigate this risk, I would prioritise purchasing an IP, like Income’s Enhanced IncomeShield.
 I was surprised at how affordable IPs are when I signed up for mine, so do not be worried about the premium.
 Premiums are also payable with MediSave up to certain withdrawal limits, depending the age band you are in.
 You can get a quote and make your purchase online here.

 It is very important to get CI coverage, for both early- and advanced-stage CI, to complement your IP.

 Your IP will take care of your hospital bill (subject to the plan’s terms and conditions, of course), but it will not make up for the fact that you may not be able to work while you’re in recovery.
 You will still need cash to cover your liabilities – loan payments, monthly bills and your daily expenses still need to be paid for.

 That is where having an insurance plan that covers critical illness (CI) is important.
-Whole life plans, like Income’s Star Secure, allow you to add coverages, such as Advanced Secure Accelerator and Early Secure Accelerator, that provide a lump sum payout should you get struck with a critical illness.
+Whole life plans, like Income’s Star Secure Pro, allow you to add coverages, such as Advanced Life Accelerator and Early Life Accelerator, that provide a lump sum payout should you get struck with a critical illness.
 So rather than dipping into your savings (or your parents’ savings) to cover your financial needs, you can use the payout from the plan to support yourself while you focus on your recovery.